AAUW Poway Penasquitos Branch

 Wednesday, November 7th – Rancho Bernardo Branch Library

 Tuesday, November 13th – Rancho Penasquitos Branch Library

-Happy Hikers – Santa Margarita River Trail by Gayle Ziaskas
+Happy Hikers – Piedras Pintadas Trail by Lyn Johnston

 Join us for a relaxing weekend at Camp Stevens in Julian, CA. Meet new friends, renew old friendships and have a great time at the “Best Slumber Party in Town!”
 Take hikes, shop in Julian, listen to an educationally fun program, enjoy games and just take pleasure in the tranquil and peaceful atmosphere of Vulcan Mountain.
 See flyer at end of newsletter.
 Questions?
 Contact Pamela Meyer at 619-855-407 or firstname.lastname@example.org.